damarisbangean/paradigmsofglobalization/tests.md

-# This is the page1
+# Welcome

-Here are yet other bullet points:
+Here are the main tests we ran:
-- bullet1
+- Network Mapping
-- bullet2
+- Epich Epoch
-- bullet3
+- Demography

 ### hypertext links: